marcusrossel/live-lightshow/README.md

 _Live Lightshow_ removes all of the overhead required to create your own _Arduino_-based audio-visualizer.
 As a non-developer it gives you the freedom to setup and perform in-depth configuration of a light show, without writing a single line of code.
 As a developer it allows you to create a custom audio-visualizer and make it customizable by other users, all within a single code file (cf. [Developing a Server](Documentation/Developer/2.%20Developing%20a%20Server.md)).
-And as a benefit to both users and developers, _Live Lightshow_ encourages collaboration by design - for example by natively supporting the integration of other peoples' audio-visualizers.
+And as a benefit to both users and developers, _Live Lightshow_ encourages collaboration by design - e.g. by natively supporting the integration of other peoples' audio-visualizers.

+_Live Lightshow_ is also cheap but expandable.
+It requires nothing more than a $20 _Arduino_ to get started, but allows you to expand your project as much as you like.
+And even if you are just looking for a modular on-screen audio visualizer, _Live Lightshow_ might become an option for you (this feature will be coming with the first full release).

-Sofar _Live Lightshow_ has been used successfully at an event of [Sektor Evolution](https://www.facebook.com/events/456772748390695/), and will be used for the [Treibsand Open Air](https://www.facebook.com/Treibsand-Freiland-Open-Air-163226903787990/) later this year.
+So far _Live Lightshow_ has been used successfully at an event of [Sektor Evolution](https://www.facebook.com/events/456772748390695/), and will be used for the [Treibsand Open Air](https://www.facebook.com/Treibsand-Freiland-Open-Air-163226903787990/) later this year.

 ## Requirements